-Certain keys or none of the keys on the keyboard function.
+None of the keys on my keyboard work.

 - 1. Unplug all devices from your computer, including your mouse and keyboard as well as printer, scanner, external hard drives, and hubs.
 (Warning: Some devices may require you to perform steps before it is safe to unplug them, e.g, external storage devices.)
 Be sure to unplug your hub, if you have one. - 2.
 Plug your keyboard into the back of your computer firmly and securely.
 Plug your mouse into the back of your computer firmly and securely.
 Take special care to make sure the connector is completely in the socket.
-Go on to step 3. - 3.
-Does your keyboard work now?
+Go on to step 3. - 3. oes your keyboard work now?